Post Fetaured Image

 You will likely not have to complete this process completely on your own.
 Once you apply, a school district will refer you to the appropriate location to complete this process, which may be at an outside agency, police facility or at the district’s central education office.

-You may also need to complete a medical examination or be required to have received certain vaccinations.
+You may also need to complete a medical examination or be required to have received certain vaccinations to substitute teach in Texas.

 Letters should include any relevant experience you have, as well as your strengths and capabilities.

-Alternative teacher certification programs offer a great opportunity for those who are working full-time or part-time and are you required to have a substitute teacher certification in Texaswant to coordinate their class schedules around their work schedules.
+Alternative teacher certification programs offer a great opportunity for those who are working full-time or part-time and want to coordinate their class schedules around their work schedules.

 If you are considering applying to become a substitute teacher, this is a great way to get experience in the classroom while enjoying the flexibility that alternative Texas teacher certification programs offer.